clickwithclark/fast-form-validator/Readme.md

 Returns **[FastFormValidator][22]**

 ### onSubmitButton
-Pass a function to be executed when there are no input errors and the user clicks submit, a **successful** submission will immediately stop the submit button from receiving input, it executes the desired function, then removes all event listeners for all aformention input fields. you can read more on why to remove event listeners [here](https://eloquentjavascript.net/15_event.html) though not as consequentional in modern browsers.
+Pass a function to be executed when there are no input errors and the user clicks submit.
+A **successful** submission will immediately stop the submit button from receiving input, execute the desired function, then remove all event listeners for all aformention input fields and even the submit button.
+You can read more on why you would want to remove event listeners [here](https://eloquentjavascript.net/15_event.html) though not as consequential in modern browsers.

 #### Parameters